BronsonBagwell/BronsonBagwell/README.md

 ### Bronson Bagwell
 - Currently working on several personal projects in order to become more proficient in essential data analysis and science tools.
-- I'm currently looking for opportunities.
-I love to learn and contribute in any and every possible way.

 ![visitors](https://visitor-badge.laobi.icu/badge?page_id=BronsonBagwell)